 On the eighteenth of this month [February], we commemorate our Holy Father Leo the Pope of Rome.

-The soul of the divine Leo discharged,
+The soul of the divine Leo was released,

 And demonic hordes he struck with fear.

-On the eighteenth Leo discharged his soul.
+On the eighteenth Leo released his soul.

 Our Holy Father Leo flourished during the reign of Emperor Marcian (450-457).
 Due to his extraordinary wisdom and purity, and the simplicity and blamelessness of his life, he was ordained Bishop of Old Rome by the grace of the Holy Spirit.
 He was a venerable shepherd over his flock, and the blasphemies of the heretics he perfectly obliterated in the days of the Fourth Ecumenical Synod, at which six hundred and thirty Fathers gathered in Chalcedon in the year 451.
 He expounded and dogmatized on many things of the Orthodox faith, and mightily overthrew the doctrines of those heretics who taught the nonsense that Christ our God had one nature, one energy and one will.